Sam Evian's 'Health Machine' Drips Summer Sweat

 By day, Owens is an engineer at Figure 8 Studios in Brooklyn, N.Y.
 Premium used those facilities to crisp, chromium effect, but You, Forever intentionally eschews that polish.
 "What you're hearing is the sound of people trying so hard to do their very best," Owens says of recording live in a room soon after learning the songs.
 "Thinking on their toes and gut reaction and all of this stuff that you don't get when you play a song a bunch and workshop it."

 "Health Machine" is the first sally into that sound.
-It's a wry take on living in an ailing, touring body that is as concerned with the various, real machines that preserve our music as it is with the imaginary ones that might preserve our bodies, forever.
+It's a wry take on living in an ailing, touring body, a song that is as concerned with the various, real machines that preserve our music as it is with the imaginary ones that might preserve our bodies, forever.

 You, Forever comes out June 1 via Saddle Creek.